11 Questions to Ask When Buying a House for the First Time

 2. Do I Have Money for a Down Payment?

-Your down payment affects how much money you’ll need to borrow.
+You can’t just buy a house with nothing in the bank; your down payment affects how much money you’ll need to borrow.
 A larger down payment means a lower monthly mortgage payment.
-Plus, if you can put at least 20% down, you won’t be required to purchase mortgage insurance.
+If you can put at least 20% down, you won’t be required to purchase mortgage insurance, known as PMI, which can save you money in the long run.

 3. How Much Will Property Taxes Cost?